Epilepsy: Surgery

-Epilepsy surgery is an important treatment option for individuals with drug-resistant epilepsy, typically defined as the failure of at least two appropriately chosen and tolerated antiseizure medications.
+Epilepsy surgery is a treatment option for individuals with drug-resistant epilepsy, typically defined as the failure of at least two appropriately chosen and tolerated antiseizure medications.
 Surgery is most effective in cases of focal epilepsy, where seizures originate from a specific area of the brain that can be safely removed.

-Although epilepsy surgery has demonstrated strong evidence of efficacy — especially in drug-resistant focal epilepsy — it remains underutilized worldwide and is often reserved for individuals whose condition has reached an advanced or chronic stage.
-Early consideration and referral for surgical evaluation can improve long-term outcomes and quality of life.
+Epilepsy surgery remains underutilized worldwide and is often reserved for individuals whose condition has reached an advanced or chronic stage.
 This evaluation, conducted in specialized epilepsy centers, includes seizure classification, long-term video EEG monitoring, high-resolution MRI with epilepsy-specific protocols, neuropsychological assessment, and sometimes functional imaging or invasive monitoring.
 Early referral improves the likelihood of successful outcomes and avoids prolonged periods of unnecessary disability.

-The primary goal of epilepsy surgery is to achieve seizure freedom, but even when that is not possible, palliative procedures that significantly reduce seizure frequency can lead to meaningful improvements in quality of life and development — particularly in children.
+The primary goal of epilepsy surgery is to achieve seizure freedom, but even when that is not possible, palliative procedures that significantly reduce seizure frequency can lead to meaningful improvements in quality of life and development, particularly in children.
 Studies suggest that 60-70% of individuals with drug-resistant focal epilepsy experience a substantial reduction in seizures following surgery.

 Common procedures include anterior temporal lobe resection, which often involves removal of the hippocampus in cases of mesial temporal lobe epilepsy, as well as lesionectomy for tumors or cortical dysplasia, and lobectomy for larger seizure foci.
 In cases where resection is not possible, procedures such as corpus callosotomy may help reduce the severity and spread of seizures.
 In addition to traditional resective techniques, minimally invasive approaches such as MRI-guided laser interstitial thermal therapy (LITT) have gained traction as safer alternatives in select cases, particularly where reducing cognitive impact and recovery time is a priority.
 In many cases, antiseizure medications can be tapered following successful surgery, though long-term monitoring remains essential.
 Surgical treatment is not limited to adults.
 A 2023 systematic review found that early surgery in children under 3 years with drug-resistant epilepsy can result in meaningful seizure reduction or freedom when other treatments have failed.

-Although epilepsy surgery has demonstrated efficacy, it is still rarely used around the world, and is typically reserved for cases where the condition has reached an advanced stage.